-Public securities offerings registered with the SEC under the US Securities Act of 1933 (the Securities Act) require the filing of a registration statement with the SEC and the distribution of a prospectus in connection with the offering.
+Public securities offerings registered with the US Securities and Exchange Commission (the SEC) under the US Securities Act of 1933 (the Securities Act) require the filing of a registration statement with the SEC and the distribution of a prospectus in connection with the offering.
 The registration statement and prospectus must contain certain financial statements and other financial information regarding the issuer's financial condition and results of operations.
-The financial statement requirements for registration statements of foreign private issuers are found in Items 8, 17, and 18 of Form 20-F, and in Regulation S-X (S-X).